mlr-archive/wiki-old/GSOC-2015:-Improving-mlr's-hyperparameter-and-tuning-system-for-efficient-model-selection.md

 * Parameters should know their default box-constraints for optimization.
 Currently the user has to set these manually for a tuning run.

-* Parameters should encode whether it is preferable to optimize them with a transformation, e.g. on a logscale.
+* Parameters should encode whether it is preferable to optimize them with a transformation.
 Eg., for the SVM again, we typically optimize C and gamma on a log2 scale from -15 to 15.

 * Using the submodel trick in tuning: https://github.com/berndbischl/mlr/issues/223